Bad Langensalza: Cultural

 The then Augustinian friar Martin Luther visited Langensalza's (still preserved) Augustinian Cloister in 1516 in his role as District Vicar.
 As a result, the town is now on the Luther Trail.
-The poet Friedrich Gottlieb Klopstock lived in Langensalza between 1748 and 1750, where he composed some of his most famous odes.
+The poet Friedrich Gottlieb Klopstock lived in Langensalza between 1748 and 1750, where he composed some of his most famous works.
 His sumptuous house is still standing in the Salzstraße.
 The poet Novalis lived for a time in Langensalza in 1796 whilst studying chemistry under Johann Christian Wiegleb at his house in the Markstraße.
 Christoph Wilhelm Hufeland, the most eminent German physician of the 19th Century, was born in Langensalza.
 He is buried in the famous Dorotheenstadt Cemetery in Berlin.